bbeyene/ai/README.md

 `./features.py [ novels ... ] > instances`

 where novels might be any/all ...
-> ../hw-authors/austen-northanger-abbey.txt
+> ../hw-authors/austen-northanger-abbey.txt,
-> ../hw-authors/austen-pride-and-prejudice.txt
+> ../hw-authors/austen-pride-and-prejudice.txt,
-> ../hw-authors/shelley-frankenstein.txt
+> ../hw-authors/shelley-frankenstein.txt,
 > ../hw-authors/shelley-the-last-man.txt

 I followed the steps in the assignment description.
 First, I read the words of each paragraph from the four novels into memory as a list of lists of paragraphs per author.
 I used the cleaned up novels in Bart's `hw-authors/` corpus which discards names, headers and front/back matter.
 From those, features.py keeps or removes words based on some criteria, converts each paragraph to be the set of unique words present in the paragraph, then labels it with a unique paragraph identifier and the author class (1 = Shelley, 0 = Austen).
 It constructs a dictionary of words and maps each word to a gain by calculating the entropy of splitting paragraphs on the word.
 I the sort and select the 300 highest-gain words to use as features of a paragraph.

 I fed my output CSV file of booleanized instances as input to Bart's three machine learners at `http://github.com/pdx-cs-ai/psamlearn`.
-With my first configuration of omitting words less than 4 letters, the `ID3` learner with 10 way cross validation had a `76 percent` accuracy and when I kept them: `81 percent`.
+With my first configuration of omitting words less than 2, 3 and 4 letters, the `ID3` learner with 10 way cross validation had accuracies in the mid-high 70's but when I kept them it had `81 percent` accuracy.
 The other learners weren't great with `k-nearest-neighbor` and `naive-bayes` in the mid-60's.
 The instructions and hints from the assignment description were easy to follow but the entropy equations were not so until I understood them - I used word count or a random number for the gains to check my data-structures were working properly.
 I then replaced it with the gain calculations.

 It took me a while to realize I could be using a matrix to count how many times a word is/isn't used by author 0/1 because entropy is calculated by splitting the instances on a word then calculating the probabilities of each authors' usage.
 I didn't calculate the initial entropy of the instances so the word gains are (-1 < G < 0) where 0 is least entropy.
 There are 17,014 filtered unique words and all have G < -0.877.
 The highest gain word was "my".
 In an unfiltered example, the word "mr" had the best with 0.87 but I think titles would make it too easy for the learner so they were omitted.